ArduCAM Rev.C+ Shield Released

 - Provide open-source code library, please visit github.org/arducam

 - All ArduCAM’s IO ports are 5V/3.3V tolerant

 |5MP||Omnivision||OV5640 / OV5642||ArduCAM|

 Single capture mode is the default capture mode of the camera.
 After issuing a capture command via SPI port, the ArduCAM will wait for a new frame and buffer the one entire image data to the frame buffer, and then assert the completion flag bit in the register.
-User only needs to poll the flag bit from the register to check out if the capture is done.
+The user only needs to poll the flag bit from the register to check out if the capture is done.

 Sometimes user wants to read the same frame of image data multiple times for processing, the rewind read operation is designed for this purpose.
-By resetting the read pointer to the beginning of the image data, user can read the same image data from the start point again.
+By resetting the read pointer to the beginning of the image data, the user can read the same image data from the start point again.

 Some battery power devices need to save power when in idle status, the ArduCAM offers the low power mode to reduce power consumption, by shutdown the sensor and memory circuits.